JimRaph/web-development-portfolio/README.md

 ## Notes
 - I retrieve seeding data from CodeForces API.
 The amount of contest history will depend on how long you let the seeding run.
-Stop the server and run it again with seeding functions coment out except for seedSyncConfig() & startSyncCron()
+Stop the server and run it again with seeding functions commented out except for seedSyncConfig() & startSyncCron()
 - Be mindful of Codeforces API rate limits.
 - Email sending I used gmail credential
 - The project assumes MongoDB is running and accessible.